BioPsyk/cleansumstats/README.md

 ## Introduction
 The clean sumstats pipeline takes a genomic sumstat file as input(normally output from  GWAS), together with specifiers for chr, pos and available stats.

-Briefly, the pipeline first detects genome build, then map to a dbsnp build to kepp only entries with rsids and ref/alt allele information.
+Briefly, the pipeline first detects genome build, then map to a dbsnp build to keep only entries with rsids and ref/alt allele information.
 Secondly, using information of which allele is A1, the direction of the statistic is assesed.
 Lastly, an output file is assembled, which then can be directly compared to other similar studies.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker containers making installation trivial and results highly reproducible.